julianpinedayyz/raspberryPiSetup/README.md

 2. Change `PermitRootLogin yes` to `PermitRootLogin no`
 3. Look for `PasswordAuthentication yes` It should be commented.
 Uncomment it and change the value to NO.  Like this `PasswordAuthentication no`

-I like commenting the lines I'll be changing and creating a new one with my changes in case I want to rever.
+I like commenting the lines I'll be changing and creating a new one with my changes in case I want to revert.
 My file looks like this:

 	#Disable Password login
 	#PermitRootLogin yes